johowoo/FitnessAPP/README.md

 * adjust to different smartphones (iPhone 8 ...
 Android)

 ### new functions
-* avoid duplicated category
 * update library once adding new exercise to specific category
-* deletable category in EditLibrary and CustomWorkout
 * change UI of the ExerciseList
-* editable library(add exercise to each sets from common ExerciseList give options: whether add to the library or currentWorkout)
-* add new Category in EditLibrary
-* different UI in EditLibrary and CustomWorkout ???

-* add button in custom workout
 * change ranks in currentWorkout
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar